Steam Labs lets you peek into Valve’s experimental projects – TechCrunch

 Like most companies, much of what Valve (the company behind the hugely popular Steam game store) tinkers with behind the scenes never sees the light of day.
 Concepts are born, torn apart and rebuilt, and sometimes tossed away without anyone outside the company ever seeing a hint of it.

 Seems Valve is trying to change that, giving users an opportunity to provide feedback on potential new features before they’re fully baked.
-The company has just debuted a new project it calls “Steam Labs”, which will give super-early adopters an early peek at concepts that may or may not eventually make it into Valve’s Steam game store.
+The company has just debuted a new project it calls “Steam Labs,” which will give super-early adopters an early peek at concepts that may or may not eventually make it into Valve’s Steam game store.

 You can find the new Labs page right here.